 He also says “What”, “What is it”, “Oh” and does a loud wolf whistle.
 Many times he will laugh or chuckle, and will enter into the conversation with extensive nonsense sentences.
 You will listen and are sure he is saying something real, but unless it is in a language we have never heard we think it is just his way of participating in the conversation.

-Barney is about 10 years old.
+Barney was about 10 years old when he joined our family in 2012.
 We think that we are his 3rd family.
 The person who had Barney before us had him for about 5 years.
 He married and moved to Florida and was unable to keep him.
 His brother was going to keep him with another bird but that did not work out.

-When we took him to the vet for his check up, the vet felt that he was about 10 years old.
+When we took him to the vet for his check up, the vet felt that he was about 10 years old at that time.
+So as of 2018 he is about 16 and in his 6th year of biking.

 The only way to know for sure is to do a dna test (or find an egg in the cage).
 We have not had a dna test done.
 However the person who had him before said he was a male and the vet felt that that was correct from some minor characteristics.
 We do not plan on breeding Barney at any point so ultimately it is not important to know for sure.
 Most Amazon Parrots are Sexually monomorphic, that is males and females look the same.